-7 Takeaways From Election 2018
+Democratic Control Of The House Is Trouble For Trump, And 6 Other Election Takeaways

 There will be lots of spin in the coming days about what it all means, but here are seven ways to cut through the noise and put what happened in context:

-1. It was a Democratic wave in the House, and that is a very big deal
+1. It was a Democratic wave in the House, and that is a very big deal.

 This stands head and shoulders above anything else you'll read about the 2018 midterm elections — and maybe the only thing that matters.
 Come January, Democrats will be in charge of the House once again.
 They stand to pick up between 24 and 32 seats when all the races that are too close to call are finally decided.
 Democrats needed a net gain of 23 seats to take control of the House.
 Make no mistake: That is a wave.